Registration is now open for Fall 2026!

 Attendance Policy: Da Capo students are allowed one rehearsal absence for the Fall session.
 An additional absence may result in the student not performing in the concert.

-Skill expectations: Students should be able to play in keys with up to 2 sharps or 2 flats, and be comfortable reading rhythms that include sixteenth, eighth, quarter, half, and whole notes and their equivalent rests, including dotted rhythms.
-No audition is required for participation, simply register using the link below.
+Requirements: Da Capo is intended for students in grades 6 – 9 who have at least 1 year of experience on their instrument.
+They should be able to play in keys with up to 2 sharps or 2 flats, and be comfortable reading rhythms that include sixteenth notes, eighth notes, quarter notes, half notes, whole notes and their equivalent rests, including dotted rhythms.

 Ally Tarwater